SAP/terraform-provider-cloudfoundry/docs/resources/app.md

 - `service_bindings` (Attributes Set) Service instances to bind to the application. (see [below for nested schema](#nestedatt--service_bindings))
 - `sidecars` (Attributes Set) The attribute specifies additional processes to run in the same container as your app (see [below for nested schema](#nestedatt--sidecars))
 - `source_code_hash` (String) Used to trigger updates.
 Must be set to a base64-encoded SHA256 hash of the path specified.
-- `stack` (String) The name of the stack the application will be deployed to.
+- `stack` (String) The base operating system and file system that your application will execute in.
+Please refer to the [docs](https://v3-apidocs.cloudfoundry.org/version/3.155.0/index.html#stacks) for more information
 - `strategy` (String) The deployment strategy to use when deploying the application.
 Valid values are 'none', 'rolling', and 'blue-green', defaults to 'none'.
 - `timeout` (Number) Defines the number of seconds that Cloud Foundry allocates for starting your app.